EFForg/OpenWireless/README.md

 # Contributing and getting help

 We welcome contributors!
-Drop into #openwireless on irc.oftc.net to ask questions or discuss the project.
+Our mailing list is tech@openwireless.org.
+Sign up at https://openwireless.org/mailman/listinfo/tech.
+Or drop into #openwireless on irc.oftc.net to ask questions or discuss the project.

-We accept pull requests and issues on https://github.com/EFForg/OpenWireless.
+We accept pull requests and issues on https://github.com/EFForg/OpenWireless or patches by mail to tech@openwireless.org